tcorbettclark/sql-constructor/README.md

 ## Example

-Some examples will illustrate the approach.
+A simple example will illustrate the approach.
+From the perspective of SQL the subquery is unnecessary, but is used purely to show composition.

 ```python
 import sqlcon